3 Employee Policy Shifts to Consider in 2021

 You’d have to be pretty heartless not to put some energy into employee wellbeing in 2021, especially after the challenges and disappointments of 2020 it could be hugely beneficial to your entire business.
 A workplace with negativity is also a result of poorly managed mental health of employees.
 Most people are unable to handle emotions such as anxiety and fear which often gets expressed in the form of anger, poor focus or social withdrawal leading to misunderstandings or hate and spreading toxicity.
 This is the main reason employee wellbeing is intrinsically linked to productivity.

 So far, employee health and wellness programmes and benefits have typically been linked primarily to health insurance.
 A few organisations, in addition to insurance, have also explored gym memberships, counselling support, and even nutrition-related sessions.
 However, the pandemic has revealed that many of these programmes only skim the surface with respect to overall employee well-being.
-It has led to a significant increase in creative solutions to take care of both mental and physical health of the workforce and led to the introduction of the employee wellness policy.
+It has led to a significant increase in creative solutions to take care of both mental and physical health of the workforce.

 Employers are actively looking at ways and doing what they can to support their workers despite facing significant challenges.
 By taking positive action around health and well-being, companies are putting people first, and that’s an investment that’s likely to build employee loyalty, raise engagement and enhance productivity.